-Most of our Chicken of the Woods strains are isolated from native stock on the East Coast of the U.S., meaning they prefer hardwoods, specifically varieties of Oak.
+Most of our Chicken of the Woods strains are isolated from native stock on the East Coast of the U.S., meaning they prefer hardwoods, specifically varieties of oak.
 This species is a polypore, with no gills, and is best harvested young by slicing the outermost tender, silky tissue on the tips, which can regenerate more tips if you go back and harvest a week or so later!
-Fruiting bodes range from light salmon to bright orange in color and wither white or yellow tube color depending on the species.
+Fruiting bodies range from light salmon to bright orange in color and wither white or yellow tube color depending on the species.
 This mushroom must be chopped and boiled in water, then tossing the water, and cooked like you normally would chicken.
-Olga and I like to soak it in organic chicken broth, then cook it into a curry dish or even cubed and breaded to make chicken nuggets.
-Chicken of the Woods mushrooms may take 2-3 years to fruit, but well worth the wait!
+My favorite way is to turn it into chicken of the woods parmesan.
+It is so tasty this way.

 Chicken of the Woods “Phil” (White Pored) - Laetiporus gilbertsonii var. pallidus - Isolated from a White Oak stump on our friend Phil’s property in Georgia, this one will adapt to many oak species.
 Inoculate fresh cut stumps or rounds or you can stack oak rounds “iced” with sawdust spawn in between for best fruiting.Preferring White Oak, this species is a tender, silky tissued, juicy form of Chicken of the Woods that is salmon-orange with alpine white pores underneath that typically fruits in the fall.